seanxmcdaniel/READMEGenerator/README.md

   ## Contributing

-  To contribute to my project, please email me.
+  To contribute to my project, please email me first.

   ## Project Demo Video

-  Test my project by cloning my repository.
+  Test my project by cloning this repository.
 Be sure to have node and inquirer downloaded.

   ## Questions

-  If you have any questions, you can contact me by email or here on GitHub.
+  If you have any questions, please email me or contact me here on GitHub.
+Thanks!!

   Github username: seanxmcdaniel